• Skip to primary navigation

 I first made peach preserves with Abigail, my first sous chef at the Restaurant.
 In the Summer of 2018 Abigail decided she wanted to make peach preserves, an epic amount of peach preserves.
 She got her grandmother’s recipe from her aunt; we went to Union Square Farmer’s Market and bought 2 bushels (that is like 80 pounds!) of peaches; and then started peach preserve production in my NYC apartment.
 It was a roaring, albeit sticky, success!

-What is the difference between peach preserves, peach jam and jelly?
+What is the difference between peach preserves and peach jam?

 Peach preserves contain larger pieces of fruit and are often looser than peach jam or jelly.
 Peach jam is made with fruit puree and is often thicker than preserves but not as thick as jelly.
 Jelly is typically made with just fruit juice like grape jelly.